 Ticket Purchase•Manage Suica is where most of the Suica App functionality resides.

-The purchase section includes Green Car tickets, Shinkansen Tickets/JR Express Train Tickets, and commuter transit pass purchases/renewals.
-You can make tickets purchases up to 30 days in advance, but are limited to JR East rail network trains.
+The purchase section includes Shinkansen ticket purchase, Green Car seat purchases on local trains, and commuter transit pass purchase/renewal.
+Ticket purchases can be made up to 30 days in advance, but are limited to JR East rail network trains.
 You cannot purchase JR Central Tokkaido Shinkansen or any other JR group company train tickets.
-JR East has said they are working with the other JR companies to provide full smartphone interoperability by September 2017, roughly six months from now.
-I expect the other JR group companies will sign on with Apple Pay by then.

-Despite the limitation to JR East trains, purchase options are well covered.
-The i-mode UI port is not pretty but the i-mode system has been in place for over a decade and gets the job done.
-The commuter transit pass purchases/renewal section has all bases covered too from simple renewals to route changes and Green Car commuter pass upgrades.
+As you can see from the screenshots, purchase options are well covered despite the limitation to JR East trains, The i-mode style UI may not be pretty but gets the job done.
+The commuter transit pass purchases/renewal section has all bases covered too from simple renewals to route changes and as well as Green Car commuter pass upgrades.

-Below the purchase section is Suica Purchase History and Suica Pocket.
+Below the Shinkansen ticket purchase section is Suica Purchase History and Suica Pocket.
 The first item is straight forward but Suica Pocket is convoluted.
 When you cancel a Suica purchase, tickets or store merchandise, the refund transaction can take time.
 Suica Pocket is a temporary transaction holding area before you send a processed refund amount to a designated Japanese bank account.

-The next two menu items include changing Suica card names and setting up a credit card for automatic Suica charging.
-You are limited to JR East View Card for automatic charging but because automatic charging bypasses the Apple Pay system, you can use the VISA version of View Card along with JCB, AMEX, Master Card, Diners Club and JR Central Express Card.
+The last block of menu items of Mobile Suica main menu include changing Suica card names and setting up a credit card for automatic Suica charging.
+You are limited to the JR East View Card for automatic charging but because automatic charging bypasses the Apple Pay system, you can use the VISA version of View Card in addition to JCB, AMEX, Master Card, Diners Club and JR Central Express Card.

 The very last two menu items cover setting SF (stored fare) to cover commuter transit fare in case your pass expires and forget to renew it.
 The last item is a spoken guidance option which I have not tested.